 Under the terms of the HCR Agreement, Cara received an initial payment of \$17.5 million in November 2023.
 In December 2023, we received an additional \$20.0 million less certain advisory fees, upon satisfying the milestone event for pricing for Kapruvia® (difelikefalin) in Germany being approved above a certain threshold amount per dose.
 The terms of the HCR Agreement also provide for an additional \$2.5 million milestone payment to Cara Royalty Sub upon achievement of a 2024 sales milestone of KORSUVA in Japan.
+As of the date of this filing, we expect to achieve this milestone in the fourth quarter of 2024.

-The HCR Agreement will automatically expire, and the payment of Royalties to HCR will cease, when HCR has received payments of Royalties equal to two times the aggregate amount of payments made by HCR under the HCR Agreement if achieved on or prior to December 31, 2029, or 2.8 times the aggregate amount of payments made by HCR under the HCR Agreement, if the 2029 Threshold is not achieved on or prior to December 31, 2029.
+The HCR Agreement will automatically expire, and the payment of Royalties to HCR will cease, when HCR has received payments of Royalties equal to two times the aggregate amount of payments made by HCR under the HCR Agreement if achieved on or prior to December 31, 2029, or 2.8 times the aggregate amount of payments made by HCR under the HCR under the HCR Agreement, if the 2029 Threshold is not achieved on or prior to December 31, 2029.
 In the event of a change of control, Cara Royalty Sub will pay to HCR an amount equal to 2.8 times the aggregate amount of payments made by HCR less the total net amounts paid by Cara Royalty Sub to HCR as of the effective date of control.
 In certain situations, Cara Royalty Sub would not be obligated to pay the change of control payment to HCR.
 After the HCR Agreement expires, all rights to receive the Royalties return to Cara Royalty Sub.